Unplowed Realities

 Reception: Sept.
 18, 5:30-7pm

-Unplowed Realities explores farm, land, and animals as interconnected systems of survival, care, and sacrifice.
-It considers our relationship to land, food, and the economy at a moment when farmers face increasing pressure simply to sustain their farms.
-Small farms don't prioritize scale and extraction.
-They are often grounded in diversification, care, and local food systems, these farms emphasize sustainability, resilience, and interdependence.
-Their labor sustains soil health, community nourishment, and ecological balance.
+Unplowed Realities Unplowed Realities examines farms, land, and animals as interconnected systems of survival, care, and sacrifice.
+The exhibition considers our relationship to land, food, and the economy at a moment when small farmers face mounting pressures to sustain their livelihoods.
+Unlike industrial-scale operations, small farms prioritize diversification, stewardship, and local food systems, emphasizing resilience, ecological balance, and community nourishment.

-Through the portrait genre, Joan O'Neal adopts the concept of the animal gaze, positioning farm animals as subjects rather than as resources.
-By rendering the cow with an attentiveness typically reserved for human portraiture, her works invite viewers to consider empathy, labor, and sacrifice across species.
-Her series of cow portraits establish visual and ethical parallels between animal bodies and human lives, prompting reflection on shared vulnerability within systems of production.
+Through the portrait genre, Joan O'Neal engages the concept of the animal gaze, positioning farm animals as subjects rather than resources.
+Her attentive depictions of cows invite reflection on empathy, labor, and shared vulnerability across species, revealing ethical and visual parallels between animal and human lives.

 Image above: Joan Brace O'Neal